cfox570/donkeycar-driver/README.md

 Options:
     -h --help               Show this screen.
     --yaml=yamlfile         Specify yaml file to use.
-Default is PARTS_PATH in the config file.
+Default is PARTS_PATH in the config.py or myconfig.py.
     --myconfig=filename     Specify myconfig file to use. [default: myconfig.py] --model=model           Path to model.
-Default is MODEL_PATH in the config file.
+Default is MODEL_PATH in the config.py or myconfig.py.
     --type=type             Type of model.
-Default is DEFAULT_MODEL_TYPE in the config file.
+Default is DEFAULT_MODEL_TYPE in the config.py or myconfig.py.
     --meta=<key:value>      Key/Value strings describing describing a piece of meta data that will be stored as metada into the manifest.json file when storing tub data.
                             Option may be used more than once.